 Start your Sydney adventure by delving into the Indigenous culture of the city.
 This engaging tour blends nature and traditional learnings in the Royal Botanic Garden Sydney.
 You will learn from an experienced Aboriginal guide who will share stories about the traditional owners of the land, the tools they used and the bush food they gathered and ate.
 Your kids will love sampling some of the native bush foods, too, selected by your guide.

 Take a short stroll past the sails of the Sydney Opera House, then along the harbour’s edge to Circular Quay and take the kids on a ferry ride across the water to Taronga Zoo Sydney.
 Spend the afternoon spying all walks of wildlife from towering giraffes with a city skyline backdrop to cheeky meerkats.
-Treat the kids to a bite to eat at Taronga Food Market, watch the popular Seal for the Wild Show, then settle in for a fascinating keeper talk.
+Treat the kids to a bite to eat at Taronga Food Market, watch the popular Seal for the Wild Presentation, then settle in for a fascinating keeper talk.
 Don’t forget to download your Taronga Zoo app for an interactive map in your pocket and fun missions for the kids.
 Before you go, why not tackle the Wild Ropes Adventure to see Sydney from new heights and wave to koalas and kangaroos along the way as you navigate suspension bridges, climbing walls and flying foxes.

 After you’ve finished your wild and wonderful zoo adventure, catch a ferry across the harbour back to Circular Quay, then around to Barangaroo for an early dinner at Belle’s Hot Chicken – the delicious crunchy fried chicken comes in different levels of spice to suit everyone.
 Afterwards, grab a sweet gelato or thickshake from Rivareno and wander the streets and grassy spaces of Barangaroo.